emiliebarnard/pokemon-in-python/index.md

 1. Place the mouse cursor on the search bar.
 Click the search bar and for this example replace pokemon/ditto with pokemon/pikachu.
 2. Click the **Submit** button.
 3. Review the resource attributes below of the API’s result displaying Pikachu’s traits.
-You will use these resource attributes to create your Python code and generate API requests for Pokémon in the **Core Python Interactions** section.
+You will use these resource attributes to create your Python code and generate API requests for Pokémon in the **Core Python interactions** section.

 ![Pikachu API attribute display screen image example](https://github.com/emiliebarnard/pokemon-in-python/raw/gh-pages/images/PokeAPI%20Image%20Pikachu%20Example.png)